MilesCranmer/clean_detex/README.md

 ./clean_detex.sh main.tex
 ```

 This will output a file called main.tex_detex.txt that is a text version of your LaTeX code.
+You can then copy that text into Microsoft Word or Grammarly.